 This is one of a series of short articles in which I outline for you, how I approach a particular condition.
 People can come along with pain in any area of the back, but I shall write with a special emphasis on lower back pain, since it is the most common category.

 The American College of Physicians has in its 2017 guidelines, recommended acupuncture as a first-line treatment for lower back pain, finding it more effective for pain relief than medication.
 The German state healthcare system, has provided acupuncture for back pain since 2006.
 In 2013, Arthritis Research UK reported on the evidence for the effectiveness of twenty-five complementary therapies for musculoskeletal pain.
 Acupuncture scored highly for treating lower back pain.
 In 2015, a meta-analysis comparing 21 different therapies for sciatica rated acupuncture as the second-best therapy in terms of pain intensity and overall effect.
-It was clearly superior to exercise therapy and radio frequency treatment.

 The first differentiation is whether your pain is chronic or acute.
 Chronic means you have had it for upwards of a few weeks, whilst acute means it only started in recent days.
 To give you an idea, patients presenting with chronic back pain, will typically have had it for six months or more.
 Those with acute pain have most usually injured themselves in the past 72 hours, and can recall how it happened.